salexanderpc/SIMAD/README.md

-RAMA DE IMAGENES DE PRUEBA
+RAMA PARA COMENZAR A PROBAR SYMFONY
 ========================

 Welcome to the Symfony Standard Edition - a fully-functional Symfony2